 Walk along the Great Wall of China: China is off-limits for a bit, so explore The Great Wall of China from your devices instead.

 See polar bears: Escape to the tundra town of Churchill, Manitoba, where polar bears reign.
-There are no roads that go there -- you can only get there by plane or train -- so this is definitely easier than visiting in person.

 Arrive on Ellis Island: See the world through immigrants' eyes with a virtual tour of Ellis Island.